rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/security-groups.rst

 (Public/ServiceNet)
 on a cloud server.

 Security groups are available to all customers through the Cloud Control Panel.

-To work with security groups now, use the
+To work with security groups,
+use the
 :ref:`neutron CLI <neutron>`
 or